ChrisKaminski/github-scala-app.g8/README.md

 ### .gitignore
 Configured to ignore any gunk left by vim, emacs, IntelliJ, Sublime Text, sbt, scala, and OS X.

-### A barebones project structure

-With a "hello world" main class and the start of a command-line args parser.
+### .travis.yml
+A typical [Travis CI](https://travis-ci.org) config file for doing continuous integration.

+### lib
+A library component of the overall app.
+My feeling is that every great standalone app should expose as much of its guts as possible in decoupled library components.

+### app
+The main application module of the overall app.
+Limit this as much as possible to command line parsing / light interaction with the underlying library.

 ### A license
 [MIT](http://opensource.org/licenses/MIT)

 ### A boilerplate markdown readme
 (much like this one)

 ### Libs
 The current release will always (to the best of my extent) come packaged with the latest versions of